If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 A male cat is called a Tom.
 A female cat can be a Molly or a Queen.

 And no, we’re not just talking about the names that we give our feline companions.

-What we’re talking about is the technical term to refer to cats by their gender.
+We’re talking about the technical term to refer to cats by gender.

 A male cat is specifically called a Tom, but a female cat is more complex.

 Normally, a female cat would be referred to as a Molly, but if it’s pregnant with kittens, then it’s a Queen!

 The saying, “A cat always lands on its feet,” isn’t just an old myth.